 Brand new in perfect condition.
 It is stamped sterling and has Darryl Becenti's hallmark.
 Certificate of Authenticity included and gift box included.
 Darryl's work is exceptional!
 His cuffs are heavily hand stamped with remarkable, intricate details.

 Darryl Becenti was born in 1957 in Gallup.
 New Mexico.
 He was taught silver work by his brothers-in-law, David & Leroy Reeves in 1980.
 Master Navajo Silversmith Darrell Becenti is the brother-in-law to the famous Sunshine Reeves, Gary Reeves, David Reeves/ Andy Cadman, Darrell Cadman Clan.
-Darrell makes his own stamps and dyes, and heavily employs magnificent stars, fans, scallops, shells, and elaborate appliques in all of his jewelry.
+Darrell made his own stamps and dyes, and heavily employed magnificent stars, fans, scallops, shells, and elaborate appliques in all of his jewelry.